suryaval/redis-ru-101/week-4.md

 >	BITCOUNT key [start end]

 	BITCOUNT returns the count of the number of set bits only.
+	BITCOUNT uses a zero based byte offset from the left of the string.

 >	BITOP operation destkey key [key …]